SuperKlever/AutoSurvey/README.md

 # AutoSurvey

-Allows you to survey the map automatically.
+Allows you to survey the map around you automatically.

 You can change: